jdeerhake/hapi-resourceful-routes/README.md

 Nesting
 -------

-In order to nest on resource inside another, include another resource definition using the key sub:
+In order to nest a resource inside another, include another resource definition using the key sub:

 ```javascript
 var resource = require( "hapi-resourceful" )